 - Women 41-43 – 27.0%

 - Women over 44 – 7.8%

 IVF is expensive, but there are ways to manage the costs.
-IVFAdvantage allows you to undergo up to four cycles for one low price.
-Call 855-996-SAVE (7283) to speak to one of our Patient Care Advocates who can schedule an appointment with a fertility doctor in our network and bring the savings to you.
+IVFAdvantage allows you to undergo up to four cycles for one low price and apply for financing.